Bonn Powers

-Bonn Powers (Bonska ovlaštenja; Bonska ovlaštenja; Бонска овлашћења) are a range of powers given to the High Representative for Bosnia and Herzegovina which include imposing and annulling the laws and appointing and removing officials.
+Bonn Powers (Bosnian and Croatian: Bonske ovlasti; Бонска овлашћења) are a range of powers given to the High Representative for Bosnia and Herzegovina which include imposing and annulling the laws and appointing and removing officials.
 They were introduced in 1997 to extend the powers of the High Representative and their legality remains questionable.

 Background

 The Dayton Peace Agreement, signed in November 1995, introduced several key mechanisms to ensure its implementation and stability in Bosnia and Herzegovina.
 The agreement incorporated democratic elections, a judiciary framework, and international oversight.

 The Organization for Security and Cooperation in Europe (OSCE), led by the United States, was assigned control over elections through the Provisional Electorate Commission to promote moderate political outcomes.

 The court consists of nine judges: two appointed by the National Assembly of Republika Srpska, four (two Croats and two Bosniaks) appointed by the House of Representatives of the Federation of Bosnia and Herzegovina, and three international judges selected by the President of the European Court of Human Rights.
 The international judges play a decisive role in resolving deadlocks on constitutional matters.

 The Office of the High Representative (OHR): Established under Annex 10 of the DPA, the OHR was created to oversee civilian implementation and facilitate international intervention if necessary.